 City Council Meetings

 Communications to the City Council are public record and will become part of the City’s electronic records.
 Albany City Government is open and transparent.
+To send in a comment regarding a matter that is on a City Council agenda, please (prior to 12 noon of the Council Meeting day) email to: firstname.lastname@example.org to ensure your communication is included as part of the agenda record.
 Please note: e-mail addresses, names, addresses, and other contact information are not required, but if included in any communication to the City Council, will become part of the public record.
 If you do not want your e-mail address or any other contact information to be made public, you may deliver communications via U.S. Postal Service or in person to the City Hall at 1000 San Pablo Avenue, Albany.
 If you do not want your contact information included in the public record, please do not include that information in your communication.
 Please contact the City Administration Department at 510-528-5710 for further information.

 All City Council Members